Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Methodology

+DST-CedNet views the ill-posed inverse problem as a multi-target regression problem that aims to uncover the mapping $P_{\theta} (\cdot)$ via a nonlinear neural network, where ${\theta}$ represents the unknown weights of the neural network.
+In order to render the neural network approach feasible, sufficient source and E/MEG data samples should be provided for training the neural network.
+However, in vivo source data samples are hardly acquired in practice as direct recordings of electrical brain activities are invasive.

+In this paper, to better reflect the spatio-temporal properties of the source signals, we inject prior information regarding the temporal realistic activities and the spatial compactness into data synthesis.
+These properties encoded in the synthesized data can then be effectively learned by training the neural network, of which the specific architecture is illustrated in Section \ref{sec.methodology.DD}.

-The general idea of DST-DAE is shown in Fig. \ref{fig_1}.
-First, we decompose the source data into temporal and spatial components and introduce corresponding prior knowledge to form their corresponding prior space.
-Then, various spatial and temporal states are generated by uniformly sampling from those spaces.
-After that, the generated source signal, denoted as $\bm{S}_g$, is obtained by convoluting the temporal signals with the source active states, and the corresponding scalp signal, denoted as $\bm{X}_g$, can be simulated through the forward process.
-Thus, a large-scale dataset about the source and scalp signals in various states can be generated.
-Then, the dataset is used as a training set from which the neural network can extract a proper mapping pattern.
-Through the minimization of the loss function $\mathcal{L}_{\theta}(\cdot)$ for training the neural network, the optimal parameters can be acquired as $\theta^\star=\arg \min_{\theta} \mathcal{L}_{\theta}(\bm{X}_g,\bm{S}_g)$.
-Finally, inverse mapping $P_{\theta^\star}(\cdot)$ can then be used for inverse imaging.
-More specific implementation details are explained in Section \ref{sec.methodology.IP}.
+The proposed DST-CedNet is depicted in Fig. \ref{fig_1}.
+Specifically, the data synthesis strategy is based on the realistic forward model derived from anatomical MRI scans and temporal basis functions derived from realistic scalp signals.
+First, the source data are decomposed into temporal and spatial components where various spatial and temporal states are generated by uniformly sampling from the respective prior space (Details are provided in section \ref{sec.methodology.IP}).
+Second, the generated source signals, denoted as $\bm{S}_g$, are obtained via the product of the temporal signals and the source active states, and the corresponding E/MEG signals, denoted as $\bm{X}_g$, can be simulated by passing $\bm{S}_g$ through the forward model.
+As such, a large-scale dataset of source and E/MEG signals with varying states can be generated as the training set to learn $P_{\theta} (\cdot)$.
+Under the loss function $\mathcal{L}_{\theta}(\cdot)$, the optimal parameters can be obtained as $\theta^\star=\arg \min_{\theta} \mathcal{L}_{\theta}(\bm{X}_g,\bm{S}_g)$ based on the training set.
+Finally, the learned inverse mapping $P_{\theta^\star}(\cdot)$ can be used for ESI on unseen E/MEG signals.
+The implementation details are provided in Section \ref{sec.methodology.IP}.